 Since the dawn of the Industrial Revolution, humans have introduced hazardous contaminants into the environment; often unintentionally, but mostly as a consequence of our anthropocentric activities.
-Soil pollutants cause biodiversity decline, impair ecosystem function, are linked to major human health issues as well as restricting human interaction, agricultural practices and development in formerly safe regions across the world.
+Pollutants cause biodiversity decline, impair ecosystem function, are linked to major human health issues, as well as restrict human interaction, agricultural practices, and development in formerly safe regions across the world.

-This research team currently explores terrestrial and aquatic surface contamination across Australia, with particular emphasis on heavy metals and Petroleum Hydrocarbon mixes.
-We work within the Ecosystem Security Research Team at UTS.
+This research lab investigates and develops solutions for terrestrial and aquatic surface contamination across Australia, with particular emphasis on heavy metals and Petroleum Hydrocarbon mixes.
+We work within the Environmental Science Research Team at UTS.

 - We are interested in developing new methods and technologies to reduce terrestrial and aquatic land contamination in a safe, cost-effective and non-destructive way.

 - We work within urban areas of the Sydney catchment, but also have field sites in coastal and regional New South Wales.
 Our manipulative glasshouse projects are conducted in the rooftop facilities of the UTS Science building.